-How many players does it take to beat Zekrom?
+How many players does it take to beat Zekrom in Pokémon Go?

-With perfect weather, the right moveset, Best Friend bonus damage, and the best possible counters, it is possible for two players to take on Zekrom alone.
-However, that is a lot of pieces that have to fall into place.
-If you're playing with high level players, four should be able to handle this Raid.
+With perfect conditions, it is possible for two players to take on Zekrom alone.
+However, moveset really matters here, so if you're unsure of the moveset or know it's a harder set, you shouldn't try to duo this one.
+If you're playing with high level players, four should be able to handle this raid.
 For lower level players, you'll want to aim for at least six.
-The addition of Raid Invitations should make a considerable difference.

-Do you have any questions about taking on the Legendary Zekrom?
+Do you have any questions about taking on the Legendary Zekrom in Pokémon Go?
 Got any tips for your fellow Trainers?
 Drop them in the comments below, and be sure to check out our Complete Pokédex, as well as our many Pokémon Go Guides so you too can become a Pokémon Master!

 iMore offers spot-on advice and guidance from our team of experts, with decades of Apple device experience to lean on.
 Learn more with iMore!